prototypefund/reproducible-website/_docs/definition.md

 ancillary outputs.

 The reproducibility of artifacts is **verified** by bit-by-bit comparison.
-This is usually achieved using cryptographically secure hash functions.
+This is usually performed using cryptographically secure hash functions.

 **Authors or distributors** means parties that claim reproducibility of a set of artifacts.
 These may be upstream authors, distribution maintainers or any other